beekhuiz/data_aansluitpunt/README.md

 In order to run both the data_aansluitpunt and the script, MongoDB needs to be installed.
 The required python packages are listed in requirements.txt.

+The data_aansluitpunt needs a config.ini file with the following structure:
+[SectionOne]
+secret_key: [insert secret key]
+develop: [True or False]